USDA-ARS-NWRC/awsm/docs/getting_started/full_stack_install.rst

 Weather Forecast Retrieval (WFR) loads gridded datasets like HRRR and formats the data into a format that SMRF can utilize.

+NOTE: Weather forecast retrieval is a dependency of SMRF and should not to be installed from source unless modifying the weather forecast retrieval code.

 .. code:: bash